Skip to main content

 Below, we look at AI Virtual Agent’s main features in more detail:

-AI Virtual Agent’s DialogIQ addresses this by unifying voice and chat on a single intelligence layer, one that shares context, training data, and customer history across every channel.
-This allows the agent to maintain a consistent tone, understand conversations holistically, and pick up where the last interaction left off, regardless of where it started.
+AI Virtual Agent’s DialogIQ solves this by unifying voice and chat under a single intelligence layer that shares context, training data, and customer history across channels.
+This allows conversations to stay consistent and continue smoothly, no matter where they begin.

 Level AI’s human-like dialog delivers consistent, natural conversations across multiple channels and maintains a unified customer experience despite high volumes of customer interactions.